OscarPellicer/pptx2marp/README.md

 ### Special Elements
 * Images:
-  * Extracted to specified image directory
+  * Extracted to specified image directory.
+  * Crop settings (e.g., crop left, right, top, bottom) defined within PowerPoint for a picture are automatically applied to the extracted image file.
-  * WMF images are converted to PNG when possible
+  * WMF images are converted to PNG when possible (this conversion happens before potential cropping).
-  * Image width can be constrained with `--image-width`
+  * Image width can be constrained with `--image-width`.
-  * HTML img tags are used when width is specified
+  * HTML img tags are used when width is specified.
 * Tables:
   * Merged cells are supported
   * Complex formatting within cells is preserved